PerForm-Lab-RIT/retinal_flow_toolkit/README.md

 ```

 If you don't have cuda enabled for opencv, set <flow_source>.cuda_enabled = False

+## Flow algorithms and settings.

+Nothing elegant here - you'll have to go into the code for more info.
 I encourage the user to look at <flow_source>.create_flow_object() to see the different algorithms that are enabled, and to see the parameters for existing flow algorithms.
+I have not made all parameters for all algorithms visible.
+Use the opencv docs to play around.

+At the time of writing this, I have implemented...
+* deepflow
+* farneback
+* brox with cuda support
+* tvl1 with cuda support
+* pyrLK with cuda support

+I've had the best quality output with tvl1. \n
+I tried to implement cuda_NvidiaOpticalFlow_2_0, but ran into indecipherable errors.
+So, it lingers, half impelemented.

 ## Options for "visualize_as" include: